tecnico-distsys/stepframework/src_extra/trip-planner-v-readmes/readme_tp1.txt

 5. Deploying
 ==============================

-It is now possible to deploy the flight and mediator applications.
-Each application can be deployed by its own build.xml file, but for convenience there are two top level ant targets to do that.
-Execute:
+It is now possible to deploy the application.

-$ ant quick-deploy-flight
-$ ant quick-deploy-mediator
+$ ant deploy

-If any of these application is already deployed use the corresponding "redeploy" targets instead.
+If any of these application is already deployed use the corresponding "redeploy" target instead.

 6. Running
 ==============================

-Point your favourite web browser to http://localhost:8080/mediator to start using the application.
+Point your favourite web browser to http://localhost:8080/mediator-web to start using the application.
 Try booking a flight from Lisbon to New York!